zapabob/ROCm/docs/tutorials/install/windows/gui/upgrade.md

-# Upgrading Using the Graphical Interface
+# Upgrading using the graphical interface

 The steps to upgrade an existing HIP SDK installation for Windows are described in this document.